bbteammedia/ai-seo-tools/README.md

-# AI SEO Tools
+# Blackbird SEO Tools

-AI SEO Tools is an AI-assisted technical SEO automation suite packaged as a WordPress Bedrock theme.
+Blackbird SEO Tools is an AI-assisted technical SEO automation suite packaged as a WordPress Bedrock theme.
 It crawls any site on a shared host, audits every URL, merges Search Console + GA4 metrics, asks Gemini for narrative summaries, and publishes shareable WordPress reports (HTML + PDF) for each client project.

 ## Highlights
 - Queue-based crawler built with Spatie Crawler + Guzzle that stores every page as JSON and survives shared-host limits.